Do you constantly find yourself wishing you had more hours in the day?

 The way we measure things matters.
 What we measure = the way we define success.

-Instead of thinking about standard business metrics first, how about thinking of life metrics like these:
+Instead of thinking about monetary business metrics first, how about thinking of life metrics like these:

 - Number of hours you actually work?